Mutual Fund Trust Vs Corporation

 Fortunately, there is an easy way to determine how an investment is set up.
 You can look at the name.
 If the word “class” is in the name, it is a mutual fund.
 If it is not, it is likely a corporate fund.

 If you need help with mutual fund vs. corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.